wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 ### III.
 Run the Docker app

 To set up and run the lexicon server, you will use the [docker_run.sh](https://raw.githubusercontent.com/stts-se/pronlex/master/docker/docker_run.sh) script.
 It is a convenience script for calling `docker run` with a few switches.
-Requires a working `bash` installation.
+Requires a working `bash` installation on Linux.

 1. Import lexicon files (optional)